 Author: My first book, released in August 2009, was on the subject of the University of Cincinnati football program that detailed the Bearcats rise from mediocrity – or worse – to become Big East champions and major players on the national college football landscape.
 Bearcats Rising, as written in the jacket of the book, carefully presents the picture of how and why D-I programs succeed—and fail.
 Woven consistently throughout the dramatic scenes and character studies is the highly readable story of how major college football really works.
 No one has ever plumbed the underlying workings of major college football in such a clear and dramatic way.
 It’s a story for long-suffering Bearcat fans, of course—perched once again on destiny’s doorstep—but it’s also one for every fan who loves college football and wants to know how it really works.
 It took me, from the epiphany of an idea, nearly two years to write, and it was one of the most rewarding experiences of my life.

-In the summer of August 2012, Clerisy Press will release my biography of Sid Gillman – a legendary coach whose offensive schemes can still be seen in today’s NFL but who’s somehow fallen through the cracks of history.
+In the summer of August 2012, Clerisy Press released my biography of Sid Gillman – a legendary coach whose offensive schemes can still be seen in today’s NFL but who’s somehow fallen through the cracks of history.
+In December of 2012, HarperCollins/William Morrow released my e-book on the Heisman Trophy star Johnny Manziel, titled, “Johnny Football: Johnny Manziel’s Road from the Texas Hill Country to the Top of College Football.”